Lynnhan95/indigo/README.md

-Hi, this is a case study for Indigo crop data, mainly built with [d3.js](https://d3js.org) and React[Create React App](https://github.com/facebookincubator/create-react-app).
+Hi, this is a case study for Indigo crop data, mainly built with [d3.js](https://d3js.org) and React [Create React App](https://github.com/facebookincubator/create-react-app).
 This case study aims at providing a clear dashboard for the U.S crop data cross time and cross region, and to help users gain a sense of where the crops are and how acreage has changed over the past 5 years.

 # indigo